LEGO999/Diabetic-Retinopathy-Detection/README.md

 Manipulate ```confin.gin``` to switch from different modes.
 And use```python3 main.py``` to start the program.

 ### Tuning Mode
 Under this mode, no checkpoint will be saved and nothing will be visualized.
-And grid search will be executed.
+And grid search for hyperparameter optimization will be executed.
 ```
 main.tuning = True
 main.hparams = {'HP_BS': 8,